kriasoft/Folder-Structure-Conventions/README.md

     ├── LICENSE
     └── README.md

-> - Use short lowercase names at least for the top-level files and folders except `LICENSE`, `README.md` and similar files
+> - Use short lowercase names at least for the top-level files and folders except `LICENSE`, `README.md`

 ### Source files